Sione Po'uha

 Sione Sonasi "Bo" Po'uha (/siˈoʊni boʊˈuːhə/ see-OH-nee-_-boh-OO-hə; born February 3, 1979) is an American football coach and former defensive tackle.
-On December 20, 2022, Po'uha accepted the position of defensive tackles coach at Brigham Young University.
+He is currently the associate head coach and defensive line coach for Brigham Young University.
 He previously served as the defensive line coach at the University of Utah, for whom he played college football.
 He is an active member of the Church of Jesus Christ of Latter-day Saints.

 Early life

-Pouha began playing football at the young age of nine.
-Pouha attended East High School in Salt Lake City, Utah, where he was a two-year first-team all-region player and captained East High's state championship team in 1996.
-He earned USA Today honorable mention All-American honors as senior in 1996 and was a Deseret News and Salt Lake Tribune first-team all-state selection.
+Po'uha began playing football at the young age of nine.
+He attended East High School in Salt Lake City, Utah, where he was a two-year first-team all-region player and captained East High's state championship team in 1996.
+He also earned USA Today honorable mention All-American honors as senior in 1996 and was a Deseret News and Salt Lake Tribune first-team all-state selection.
 Pouha signed a letter of intent with Utah in 1997, then left on a Mormon mission to Pittsburgh.

 College career

-In his senior season at Utah, Pouha earned All-Mountain West Conference first-team honors and was named USA Today All-America honorable mention after starting ten games, recording 36 tackles, four passes defended and one interception, and helped lead Urban Meyer's Utes to the 2005 Fiesta Bowl.
-Pouha had never considered playing beyond the college level; however, during his senior season he changed his mind after receiving a phone call from an agent.
+In his senior season at Utah, Po'uha earned All-Mountain West Conference first-team honors and was named USA Today All-America honorable mention after starting ten games, recording 36 tackles, four passes defended and one interception, and helped lead Urban Meyer's Utes to the 2005 Fiesta Bowl.
+Po'uha had never considered playing beyond the college level; however, during his senior season he changed his mind after receiving a phone call from an agent.